Senior Life Insurance: How to Navigate the Options If You're Over 50

 Verify the identity and reputation of any potential agent or broker.

 Never let yourself feel pressured by someone who's trying to sell you life insurance.
-Reputable professionals will allow you to take the time you need in order to make a wise decision.
+Reputable professionals will allow you to take the time you need to make a wise decision.
 But the older you are, the more likely it is that people who claim to be in the life insurance business will try to take advantage of you.
-That's why, if you're a senior citizen, life insurance salespeople should always be investigated to find out if they are actually licensed, reputable, and who they say they are.
+That's why, if you're a senior citizen, life insurance salespeople should always be investigated to find out if they are licensed, reputable, and who they say they are.

 You can validate a person's identity online or over the phone by directly contacting the company that he or she claims to be from.
 Just make sure you find the contact information of the company yourself; don't rely on any phone numbers, websites, or email addresses given to you by the person you're investigating.